-It is recommended to have a single WebSocket connection per client to make an application more manageable.
+It is recommended to have a single WebSocket connection per client to make an application more manageable, when adding Qlik Sense to a web integration.
 Concurrency and multiple WebSockets per client may make a page unresponsive due to data coming in from each WebSocket connection.

 Web sockets are supported by modern browsers such as Chrome and Firefox.
 However, in Internet Explorer 11, there is a default limit of WebSocket connections per server.
 The default limit is 6, you can select a value from 2 through 128.